Beyond canned tuna for tuna melts and sandwiches, there's fresh, pink albacore tuna, direct from local fishers. Try it in these recipes!

 CURED ALBACORE

 Like salmon gravlax, tuna can be lightly cured with salt and sugar to give the raw fish a "cooked" texture.
-Slice thin and serve with salad greens or as an appetizer with crackers, toasts or on blini with lemon aioli.
-It's one of my favourite ways to serve tuna.
+Slice thin and serve with atop a sliver of daikon radish for a pretty appetizer (like the photo at the top of this post), with crackers, toasts or on blini with lemon aioli, and for lunch with fresh salad greens.
+It's one of my favourite ways to serve and preserve fresh local tuna.

 1lb albacore tuna loin